-How to Set Up macOS Big Sur 11 on a Virtual Machine in Windows 10 using VMware 16 Pro
+How to Run macOS Ventura 13 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 Pro

-Apple released macOS Big Sur, the most up-to-date operating system after macOS Catalina for Macintosh computers, on November 12, 2020, after announcing it at WWDC on June 22, 2020.
+Apple released macOS Ventura, the next most current operating system for Macintosh computers, after macOS Catalina, on October 24, 2022, after announcing it at WWDC on June 6, 2022.

-Apple has improved the rounded corners icons and windows in the user interface for Big Sur, giving it a more transparent and smoother look.
+Apple has improved the rounded corners icons and windows in the user interface for Ventura, giving it a more transparent and smoother look.
 It also supports GIF or video content in order to increase user interaction in the messages application.

-With the release of Big Sur, Apple now fully supports ARM processors, with silicon chips developed for its own operating system instead of the x86/64 instruction set.
-With the M1 processors, it has produced recently, it has achieved longer charging times and system performance compared to Intel and AMD‘s processors.
+With the release of Ventura, Apple now fully supports ARM processors, with silicon chips developed for its own operating system instead of the x86/64 instruction set.
+With the M1/M2 processors it has produced recently, it has achieved longer charging times and system performance compared to Intel and AMD‘s processors.

-Users with iMac, MacBook, or MacBook Pro computers can download the Big Sur 11 update from the Apple Store and easily update their system.
+Users with iMac, MacBook, or MacBook Pro computers can download the Ventura 13 update from the Apple Store and easily update their system.
 If you do not know how to update using the Apple Store, you can take a look at this article.

 Normally you cannot install an Apple operating system on VMware Workstation because the program has no support for Apple OS systems.
 However, you can enable this support and unlock macOS using VMware Unlocker.